 Programs and events of the Southwest Seattle Historical Society include:

-- Publication of “Westside Story”, a historical record of Southwest Seattle
+- Assisting in the publication of “West Side Story,” a historical record of Southwest Seattle

 - West Seattle History Discussion Series in cooperation with Seattle Public Library